-My inspiration for adopting a cleaner life began two years after the birth of my son Ben.
-I'll circle back to that.
+My inspiration for a cleaner lifestyle began in early motherhood.
 Historically though, I've always been interested in food and health.
-From the age of 16, in my sophomore Anatomy & Physiology class, I distinctly remember thinking how fascinating all the functions of the human body are, synergistically working at the same time.
+From the age of 16, in my sophomore Anatomy & Physiology class, I remember thinking how fascinating all the functions of the human body are, synergistically working at the same time.
 (By the way, I'm also a self-proclaimed nerd.)
 This, coupled with my first job at an assisted living home inspired me to go into the nursing field.
-I graduated from Saint Anselm’s nursing program and have been a R.N. at Brigham and Women’s Hospital in the oncology department for almost 10 years.
-Wow, did I just say that?
-Yes.
+I graduated from Saint Anselm College and have 15 years in the field of Hematology/Oncology.

-In October 2014, we welcomed our son Benjamin- our beautiful, blue eyed, baby boy.
-In this moment, this magical hour of just Matt, Ben, and I, all was right with the world.
+In October 2014, we welcomed our son Benjamin- our beautiful, blue eyed boy.
 Shortly after, Ben was transferred to the NICU with severe pulmonary hypertension, hypotonia, a congenital heart defect, and laryngomalacia.
-What felt like eternity, Ben spent 2 weeks in the NICU and spent another 3 months on home oxygen.
-Subsequently, he has been diagnosed with developmental delays including Autism.
+Ben spent 2 weeks in the NICU and another 3 months on home oxygen.
+Subsequently, he has been diagnosed with non-verbal Autism, and a rare genetic disorder called Cohen Syndrome.
 It’s been a rollercoaster of highs and lows as we navigate the waters of parenting, with the unexpected challenges of a child with special needs.

-After cleaning up our diet, this has strengthened my relationship with my body but also my husband, and has trickled into other areas of my life.
-I try my best to limit toxins in our home.
-I’m a sleuth when it comes to label reading and I believe in using safer products across the board.
+After cleaning up our diet, this has trickled into other areas of my life.
+I try my best to limit toxins in our home and I believe in using safer products when possible.
 I signed on as a Consultant with Beautycounter to better advocate for safer products.
 I truly feel as a R.N. it’s important to share information that can help others.
-I educate my patients all the time so it felt like a natural fit, an extension of my nursing practice to educate my friends and family about using safer products.
+I feel it's an extension of my nursing practice to educate my friends and family about using safer products.

 That being said, here I am, jumping into the blogosphere.
 Bare with me as I choose to “go ugly early” and share my story.
 I hope to use this space to better connect with others, and to grow myself.
 Thank you for being here too!